 When you travel outside of the U.S., you should take a the following with you:

-- The original I-797 approval notice (if you do have the original in your possession, please request this from our office prior to traveling abroad)
+- The original I-797 approval notice (please request this from our office prior to traveling abroad)

 - Your valid passport

-- Proof that you are maintaining H-1B status (3 recent paystubs).
+- Proof that you are maintaining O-1 status (3 recent paystubs).

-Travel to Canada & Mexico: You are permitted to travel to Canada and Mexico for less than 30 days without a H1B visa in your passport (you still need to take the other documents mentioned above).
-For detailed information about automatic visa revalidation, please refer to the information provided on Department of State's website .
+Travel to Canada & Mexico: You are permitted to travel to Canada and Mexico for less than 30 days without a O-1 visa in your passport (you still need to take the other documents mentioned above).
+For detailed information about automatice visa revalidation, please refer to the information provided on Department of State's website.

 ***Important Steps to take when you return to the U.S. from travel abroad***